 525 Southeast Stark Street, Portland, OR 97214

-Well Arts Institute in partnership with Returning Veteran’s Project and Wise Comfort and Council to produce a 10 week writing workshop exploring Military Sexual Trauma.
+Well Arts Institute in partnership with Returning Veteran’s Project and Wise Comfort and Council to produce a 10 week writing workshop exploring the experience of female service members.

-Returning Veterans Project, with Wise Counsel and Comfort and the, Well Arts Institute are inviting women and men in our community who are Veterans and survivors of MST – military sexual trauma (from sexual, gender and sexual-orientation based harrassment to sexual assault) to continue their healing through a process of writing and performance.
-(MST survivors/writers will have the choice to maintain anonymity throughout this process.)
+Returning Veterans Project, with Wise Counsel and Comfort and the, Well Arts Institute are inviting women to continue their healing through a process of writing and performance.

-We are currently looking for people who have experienced MST who would like to participate in this ambitious project.
+We are currently looking for people who would like to participate in this ambitious project.